-Rudolf Lioutikov is a Research Group Leader at the Karlsruhe Institute of Technology.
+Rudolf Lioutikov is a Tenure-Track Professor at the Karlsruhe Institute of Technology.
 He started the Intuitive Robots Lab in June 2021 after being accepted into the Emmy Noether Programme by the German Research Foundation (Deutsche Forschungsgemeinschaft).
 The group develops new robot learning methods that focus on human-robot interaction with non-experts.

 Previously Rudolf was an Assistant Professor of Practice at the University of Texas at Austin.
 He developed and taught the Robot Learning Stream of the Freshmen Research Initiative.
 Simultaneously Rudolf was a Postdoctoral Fellow with the Personal Autonomous Robotics Lab, where he developed new methods for areas such as robot learning, reinforcement learning, imitation learning and human-robot collaboration.